premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- End to end testing is a technique that tests the application’s workflow from beginning to end to make sure everything functions as expected.
+- End-to-end testing is a technique that tests the application’s workflow from beginning to end to make sure everything functions as expected.
 - The goal is to simulate what a real user scenario looks like from start to finish.

 </blockquote>